-Single LO Radar systems are common in Assisted driving 55 systems and autonomous vehicles which turns the emphasis on the statement above to the phrase "the phase noise is partially cancelled".
-The fact that the phase noise partially cancelled while the signal processing of the Radar systems practically assumes that the phase noise is completely can- 60 celed creates a few disadvantages since these Radars rely heavily on the doppler principle, i.e.: based on frequency shifts.
+Single LO Radar systems are common in Assisted driving systems and autonomous vehicles which turns the emphasis on the statement above to the phrase "the phase-noise is partially cancelled".
+The fact that the phase-noise partially cancelled while the signal processing of the Radar systems practically assumes that the phase-noise is completely canceled creates a few disadvantages since these Radars rely heavily on the doppler principle, i.e.: based on frequency shifts.
 When utilizing the Doppler principal every stationary object theoretically creates a reflected signal that lands exactly on DC after down-conversion.
-In the presence of 65 phase noise, stationary objects have some velocity around DC due to that phase noise.
-For the purpose of this document we will call that "Doppler Jitter" which generally causes clutter.
+In the presence of phase-noise, stationary objects have some velocity around DC due to that phase-noise.
+In this specification we will call that "Doppler Jitter" which is generally caused by clutter.
 In order to reduce the effect of clutter the DC portion of the signal is disregarded for signal processing purposes.

 This in turn causes one of 2 issues:

-- 1. 1st Option-Some clutter still remains because of the doppler jitter, and then slow-moving objects like walking human beings are obscured by the clutter - 2.
+- 1. 1st Option-Some clutter still remains because of the doppler jitter, and then slow-moving objects such as walking human beings are obscured by the clutter - 2.
 2nd Option-The Signal processing removes some bandwidth around DC, and then slow-moving objects are completely disregarded.